 Regardless of what you have between your legs here’s a few things you can do.

-Learn about the anatomy of the vagina and vulva.
+Learn about the anatomy of the vagina and vulva (yeah, they're totally different things and you should be able to tell them apart).
 Take some time to educate yourself about what they do, how they work, and what they’re all called.
 Explore your own, explore others (if that’s your thing), or try and find some sex-positive educational websites that have good videos or images.
-Dedicate yourself to comprehending the diversity of them.
+Dedicate some time to comprehending the diversity of them.
 Acknowledge that any beauty standards ascribed to them are a statistical anomaly that only a few magical vaginas live up to, rather than something that can be attained by just anyone.
 To this end, I can not recommend the Labia Library enough, but there’s also a heap of other brilliant galleries on the internet, that are devoted to collecting images of other people’s Mufflers.

 If you’ve ever felt like your vagina is more weird than wonderful, have a browse through galleries of other people’s Golden Snitches and remind yourself that vaginas are as vast and varied as human brains - each one is utterly unique.